sukjunar/Stock-Search/homework.md

 ## Overview

-You're being tasked with creating a fully fleshed out, crypto currency web application for your client.
-This application will use the [iexTrading API](https://min-api.cryptocompare.com/) to make a dynamic web page that populates with crypto currency information of the user's choice.
-To finish this task, you must call the cryptoCurrency API and use JavaScript and jQuery to change the HTML of your site.
+You're being tasked with creating a fully fleshed out stock information web application for your client.
+This application will use the [iexTrading API](https://iextrading.com/developer/docs) to make a dynamic web page that populates with stock information based on the stock symbols that the user inputs.
+To finish this task, you must call the iexTrading API and use JavaScript and jQuery to change the HTML of your site.

 ## Before You Begin